iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ## Compare specific experiments

-In addition to showing a summary table of experiments, DVC provides a command to compare pairwise experiments. `dvc exp diff` is used to compare the experiments by the change in their metrics and params.
+In addition to showing a summary table of experiments, DVC provides the `dvc exp diff` command to compare pairs of experiments by the difference in their metrics and params.

 ```dvc
 $ dvc exp diff